UKHackspaceFoundation/website/README.md

 ## Requirements
 The easiest way of getting a consistent development environment is to use Docker.
-You'll need Docker and docker-compose installed locally (install it [from here](https://store.docker.com/search?type=edition&offering=community)).
+You'll need Docker installed locally (install it
+[from here](https://store.docker.com/search?type=edition&offering=community)).

 ## Setup